Skip to content

 Source code in torchzero/modules/ops/binary.py

-class RGraft(BinaryOperationBase):
+class GraftInputToOutput(BinaryOperationBase):

-"""Outputs :code:`magnitude(tensors)` rescaled to have the same norm as tensors"""
+"""Outputs ``tensors`` rescaled to have the same norm as ``magnitude(tensors)``."""

 def __init__(self, direction: Chainable, tensorwise:bool=True, ord:float=2, eps:float = 1e-6):